This article is part of a larger series on VoIP.

 GoTo Connect is among the easiest platforms to use.
 Calling and conferencing features work equally well regardless of whether you’re using the mobile or desktop application.
 Plus, you’ll spend less time clicking through tabs to find the right tool.

 If you want to add a password manager or webinar software, GoTo Connect bundles start at $32 per user, per month.
 Combining services can save your business money and reduce the number of monthly vendor payments.
+We go further into the cost-saving aspects of the provider in our GoTo Connect review.

 GoTo Connect Pricing at a Glance*